jamesgray0/academic-kickstart/content/talk/picu-2021-02/index.md

 ---
-title: Joint PEM-PICU Conference: Hypernatremia
+title: "Joint PEM-PICU Conference: Hypernatremia"
 abstract: "In conjunction with a PICU fellow, we reviewed the initial management of severe hypernatremia, including the review of a video, the importance of fluid resuscitation, and the differential diagnosis."
 location: Cincinnati Children's Hospital Medical Center
 date: 2021-02-10